 California is home to several racing fairs where horse racing fans can also watch and bet on live racing.
-The fair season typically runs during the summer months, with the following venues all hosting multiple races:
+The fair season typically runs during the summer months, with the following venues all hosting annual race meets:

 - Alameda County Fair (Pleasanton)

 - California Exposition & State Fair, aka the Cal Expo (Sacramento)

 - The Big Fresno Fair (Fresno)